arnavgautam/TreeHacks2015/Demos/Demo-HelloASP/Demo.md

 <a name="summary" />
 ## Summary ##

-In this demo, you saw how to deploy your Web Site to the cloud with Windows Azure, and how easy it is to upload your own Web Site using an FTP client.
+In this demo, you saw how to deploy your Web Site to the cloud with Microsoft Azure, and how easy it is to upload your own Web Site using an FTP client.